Combat Writing: Discovery in Publishing

 Sparring Stage

 Step 4.
-[R1: Independent Analysis] Upload your rough draft or “source material” to an AI crew of your choice.
+[R: Solo AI Analysis] Upload your rough draft or “source material” to an AI crew of your choice.
 We suggest at least three LLMs for identifying potential signals and patterns.

-Prompt them identically with the following: “Read this rough draft and rate it on a scale from 1–10, you cannot use 7.
+Prompt them based on your project’s circumstances.
+For a starting point, use: “Read this rough draft and rate it on a scale from 1–10, you cannot use 7.
 Explain your reasoning with evidence.”

 Step 5.
 Process the feedback from each AI model separately.
 Consider how the different LLMs evaluated your first iteration.
-Most rough drafts are usually well, rough!
 If this is done without AI, consider the biases each person has when sharing their interpretations.
 Yet, at the same time, welcome various biases in a discussion as valuable learning signal.

 Step 6.
 Discuss specific points with human teammates or reflect on where you agree and disagree with AI.
 For example, if the critique involves topics uniquely human, like emotional responses or physical sensations, remember that artificial intelligence can be excellent at explaining yet not always at understanding.

 Step 7.
 Identify patterns among the multiple AI feedback and make revisions or edits.
-Or, if the topic is too controversial, discuss it with human collaborators or with an offline, uncensored AI model (we use Llama 3 for this using the Ollama app).
+If the topic is too controversial or involves sensitive information, discuss it with human collaborators or with an offline, uncensored AI model.
+We use Llama 3 for this using the Ollama app.

 Battle Stage